pcurtday/wazuh-documentation/source/ossec_api_installation.rst

  $ cd /var/ossec/api
  $ npm install --only=production

-You now have the RESTFul API installed on your server!.
-Next step is to configure it.
+You now have the RESTFul API installed on your server.
+If you installed it manually, check out how to configure it.